twilio-professional-services/plugin-flex-localization/README.md

 Open the en-US.private.json file in the default/assets directory, remove all existing lines and paste in the contents of the clipboard.
 Save and close the file.

-Make a copy the en-US.private.json file for every language to be used - samples for es-MX.private.json and fr-CA.private.json show the naming convention: {ISO Language and Country Code}.private.json
+Make a copy of en-US.private.json file for every language to be used - samples for es-MX.private.json and fr-CA.private.json show the naming convention: {ISO Language and Country Code}.private.json

-Have all of the new copies of the JSON file translated.
+Translate all entries in the JSON file for the new language.

-Alternatively, leverage the Excel worksheet provided to create language Json files.
+Alternatively, leverage the spreadsheet provided to create new language assets.
 See worksheet for details and instructions.

 In the `default` directory, deploy the Serverless Function and Assets.